 04

-Ramses: The Son of Light (Ramses Series Book 1)
+Ramses: The Son of Light by Christian Jacq (Ramses Series Book 1)

-The Ramses Series by Christian Jacq is a five book series that begins with Ramses: The Son of Light that was first published in 1997.
+The Ramses Series by Christian Jacq is a five-book series that begins with Ramses: The Son of Light, which was first published in 1997.
 As the name suggests, this series focuses on the legendary Pharaoh Ramses II.

 From the Publisher: “At fourteen, Ramses, the second son of the Pharaoh Seth,